-Note: All claims must be submitted within one year following the date expenses were incurred.
+Note: All claims, and information to complete claim must be submitted within one year following the date expenses were incurred.
 No claim submitted after this deadline will be considered for payment.

 ELIGIBILITY RULES

 Your eligibility is based on working for a participating employer who makes contributions to the Trust on your behalf.
 Your eligibility is also based on your credited hours of service, as described in detail in this section.